Menu

 Sundays

 Nursery care for children age 3 and under begins at 8:50am in the nursery, located in the downstairs Sunday School wing.
-This ministry is provided by our staff childcare workers who are all vaccinated.
-Childcare is available almost every Sunday throughout the year; alerts as to canceled nursery care are announced in the weekly email.
+This ministry is provided by our staff childcare workers who are CPR certified.
+Childcare is available almost every Sunday morning and evening throughout the year; alerts as to canceled nursery care are announced in the weekly email.

 Godly Play: Aged 3yrs to 3rd grade